 How can humans get infected?

-- By ingesting the eggs from an infected pet’s fur or other areas in the home that could have been contaminated with fecal matter.
+- By ingesting the eggs from an infected pet’s fur (for instance after the pet scent rolls) or other areas in the home that could have been contaminated with fecal matter.
 The eggs are tiny and not visible to the human eye.

 How can I prevent infection in my pet?